andishe-wpd/NodeJS/6-WorkingwithDynamicContent-AddingTemplating/BackendDataManagement/readme.md

 - use dynamic content in pug file                                   done
 - render list base on an array data in a pug file                   done
 - conditions in pug file                                            done
-- adding reusable layout (extends & block)
+- adding reusable layout (extends & block)                          done
+-